Inbound Vs Outbound Marketing

 By Mobistreak on Jul 15, 2020

 An average person is exposed to 6,000-10,000 advertising messages each day.
-How do you ensure your message is getting delivered to the right audience?
-When asked, most marketers spoke about 2 methods; inbound marketing and outbound or traditional marketing.
+How do you ensure your message not getting lost in this big number and is getting delivered to the right audience?
+When asked, most marketers spoke about 2 methods they rely on to reach their audience; inbound marketing and outbound or traditional marketing.

 Today, however, we see a lot of companies and marketers adopting inbound marketing over outbound.
 So, what is the difference between inbound and outbound?
-This blog post is going to walk you through the difference between inbound and outbound marketing and help you plan an effective marketing strategy.
+That is exactly what this blog is going to walk you through while also helping you plan an effective marketing strategy.

 In order to understand the difference between inbound and outbound marketing, let’s first understand what each term is.
 So in this article, we’ll be talking about